emilyraspe/Bookapp/README.md

 ### 2. Search for books

-As the user I want to be able to search for books, based on name or author so that I can find out a book to read next
+As the user I want to be able to search for books, based on name or author so that I can find a book to read next

 To-Do